Visiting a Few of the Sacred Sites of Ireland on a Spiritual Quest

 While I would like to continue, this is where our Irish journey ends.
 After our visit to Ireland, we went on to stop in Inverness and then ventured on to the Isle of Skye.
 However, since we are still in Ireland, I might want to mention that we had a free day to explore Dublin before our return flight home the next day.
 I believe it is important to include a free day for people who might want to do something else that was not included in our group itinerary.
 On this last day of the tour, some of us rode around on the big red, hop-on and hop-off bus and visited several museums, and one of our stops was to view the Book of Kells at Trinity College.
 That evening one of the younger women in the group wanted to walk to the Temple Bar to see what it was like, so I joined her and we had a Guinness.
 Now that is not a beer that I can drink anymore, but we were in Ireland, so why not?

 The first Celtic Goddess Tour had some magical and unforgettable moments.
-I can't wait to go back in June of 2024 for our second Celtic Goddess Tour.
-This time we will celebrate the summer Solstice at one of the ancient stone circles.
-We are honoring the Cailleach, the divine hag, or wise woman, she is associated with the creation of the land and with the weather, storms, and winter.
-And we plan to visit some ancient stone circles that we haven't explored yet in the Beara Peninsula near Kerry and Cork, as well as meet up with kindred spirits, John and Claire again.
-For the Scotland leg of the journey, we are staying on the Isle of Mull, with a day trip to visit the Isle of Iona and Staffa.
+I can't wait to go back.
+On our next tour, we plan to visit some ancient stone circles that we haven't explored yet in the Beara Peninsula near Kerry and Cork, as well as meet up with kindred spirits.

-If you are interested in joining us feel free to reach out via email: earthgoddessrising@gmail.com
+If you are interested in joining us feel free to reach out.

 The huge stones standing on the land at Clifden Castle-courtesy of Bob Ferry.
 And more pictures from this experience.